EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/source/model_methodology/electricity/baseyear.md

 This list is not intended to capture all distributed or cogeneration facilities, which are instead represented by generic plants (see below).
 In general, plant status has been set to align with MBIE’s EDGS generation stack categories for 2023.
 This allows us to also use the MBIE generation stack for potential future generation assets without double-counting.
 For example, Kaiwera Downs Stage 1 is included in the base year, but the rest of the build is considered a future technology.
 This is because Kaiwera Downs was only partially operational by the end of 2023.

+[^energy_news]: Energy News: <https://www.energynews.co.nz/>
+[^ea_md_generation]: Generation by plant | EA: <https://www.emi.ea.govt.nz/Wholesale/Datasets/Generation/Generation_MD>
+[^eeca_plant_list]: The current version of this plant list can be viewed on our github [here](https://github.com/EECA-NZ/TIMES-NZ-Model-Files/blob/main/PREPARE-TIMES-NZ/data_raw/coded_assumptions/electricity_generation/GenerationFleet.csv).
+[^ea_dispatch_generationfleet]: Existing Generation Plants | EA: <https://www.emi.ea.govt.nz/Wholesale/Datasets/Generation/GenerationFleet/Existing>
+[^edgs_assumptions]: Electricity Demand and Generation Scenarios - Assumptions Data | MBIE: <https://www.mbie.govt.nz/assets/Data-Files/Energy/electricity-demand-generation-scenarios-2024-assumptions.xlsx>

 ## Distributing base year generation using Electricity Authority data

 We use the Electricity Authority’s “Generation_MD”[^ea_md_generation] data to find estimates of generation for the current plant list.
 This bottom-up approach means we can assign known generation to plants, regions, and technologies.
-This data covers 93%[^eeca_plant_list] of total generation for 2023.
+This data covers 93%[^93_percent] of total generation for 2023.
 For the remaining generation, we make some assumptions on the location and technology of distributed generation (cogeneration or otherwise) to calibrate final figures with historical generation and capacity data published by MBIE[^mbie_official_generation].

 For plants where we include multiple stages, but there is only one reference in the Electricity Authority data (such as Ngāwhā or Turitea), generation is proportionally distributed by the stage’s capacity.

 We further test our final base year generation figures against MBIE’s official historical statistics to ensure accuracy.

+[^93_percent]: 40,597 GWh in the EA’s dataset is 93% of the 43,494 GWh reported by MBIE for 2023.
+[^mbie_official_generation]: Electricity statistics | Ministry of Business, Innovation & Employment: <https://www.mbie.govt.nz/building-and-energy/energy-and-natural-resources/energy-statistics-and-modelling/energy-statistics/electricity-statistics>

 ## Capacity factor estimates